MyIntervals/emogrifier/README.md

   method to remove media types that Emogrifier keeps.
 * `$emogrifier->addExcludedSelector(string $selector)` - Keeps elements from
   being affected by emogrification.
+* `$emogrifier->appendStylesToHead()` - By default, Emogrifier stores any styles in the top of the body using this option it will instead be stored at the bottom of the head.
+* `$emogrifier->disableBackupCssNode()` - By default, Emogrifier Stores a copy of the CSS that was inlined into a style node, if you don't want this you can disable it with this method.

 ## Requirements